lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-archi title='Architecture'}

-SCHC C/D and SCHC F/R are located on both sides of the LPWAN transmission, i.e. on the Dev side and on the Network side.
+SCHC C/D and SCHC F/R are located on both sides of the LPWAN transmission, hereafter called "the Dev side" and "the Network infrastructure side".

 The operation in the Uplink direction is as follows.
 The Device application uses IPv6 or IPv6/UDP protocols.
 Before sending the packets, the Dev compresses their headers using SCHC C/D and, if the SCHC Packet resulting from the compression needs to be fragmented by SCHC, SCHC F/R is performed (see {{Frag}}).